aitorbernis/PUBLIC-CHESS/README.txt

 Then we go right to the First Click.

 So we encounter the if (clickState != "promotion") conditional.
-Don't bother about it now, will explain it later.
-In short, since the clickState is defined by default as false, false is the first click.
+Don't bother about it now, I will explain it later.
+In short, since the clickState is defined by default as false, false is the first click, but there's also a clickState for the pawn promotion mode.

 So once we enter inside this if statement, we find the first click brain.